pbs/importtools/docs/loaders.rst

 .. py:module:: importtools.loaders

-There are also some format specific loaders available available like :py:function:`args_loader` that groups elements from a list in order to construct instances and a :py:function:`csv_loader` that can be used to parse CSV files.
+There are also some format specific loaders available available like :py:func:`args_loader` that groups elements from a list in order to construct instances and a :py:func:`csv_loader` that can be used to parse CSV files.

 .. function:: args_loader